-- 1. When is Driver Education offered at CHS? - A. Fall-one daytime section, one after school section - B. Spring-one daytime section, one after school section - C. Summer-one section - 2.
+- 1. When is Driver Education offered at CHS? - A. Fall-two daytime sections, one after school section - B. Spring-two daytime sections, one after school section - C. Summer-one section - 2.
 How does enrollment in Driver Education work at CHS? - A. Students must bring a copy of their learner's permit to the school counseling office in order to be placed on the Driver Education waiting list.
 The waiting list is organized by birth date. - B. Each semester every effort is made to fill daytime sections prior to filling an after school section.

 Remember, a student may not be able to be placed in a daytime section due to their attendance at the Essex Technical Center.